Josiebeepboop/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 It would be interesting to see the outcomes based on the country using perhaps a bar chart.
 It would also be useful to know the number of backers and how much they pledged for successful campaigns vs failed campaigns.
-We could also compare the box plots of goals and pledged to determine any potential outliers and if there are any differences between these two criteria.
+We could also compare the box plots of goals and pledged amounts to determine any potential outliers and if there are any differences between these two criteria.

 ---